No. 25 Minced Meat Noodle, Bukit Merah: S$9.80 bak chor mee with tonkotsu-inspired broth

 Before diving into the soup, I noticed it came laden with ingredients, such as pork liver, little nuggets of fish maw, huge pieces of pork meat and handmade fish dumplings.

-Pretty unique ingredients if you ask me, and very worth it considering both the noodles and soup cost just S$7!
+Pretty unique ingredients if you ask me, and worth it.

 The million dollar question: Does the broth resemble tonkotsu broth?